rudyrochag/rudyrochag/README.md

 I'm a technology enthusiast.
 I have been working on Web/SaaS projects.

 - 🔭 I’m working at [Solteycom](http://solteycom.com) as Software Developer.
-- 🌱 I’m currently learning DevOps, Cloud computing & Android development.
+- 🌱 Interested in DevOps, Cloud computing & Android development.